 The waters of the deep are gathered together into one place, and land appears.
 These gathered waters are called ‘seas’ and the land ‘earth’.
 Since ‘sea’ can refer to any large expanse of water, including for example the Sea of Galilee (Jos 12:3), ‘seas’ here could denote lakes rather than open ocean.
 As with ‘heaven’, ‘earth’ now has a limited meaning: the dry terrain which will constitute the environment for the animals created on Day 6.
 Other texts help us visualise the arrangement.
 Genesis 7 refers to springs supplied by water from the great deep, and in Psalm 24 we read that the earth was ‘founded upon the seas’, ‘established upon the rivers’.
 The deep supplied the rivers that flowed out of Eden.
 The one place into which its waters were gathered must have been the subterranean space created as the land was lifted up.
 Apart from lakes and rivers, land covered the whole planet, resting on foundations that were sunk into a now subterranean ocean.
 Lakes, rivers and seas were all interconnected.

-In the fossil record, gymnosperms appear after algae and mosses, while the late-appearing angiosperms probably evolved from a line of gymnosperms.
+In the fossil record, gymnosperms appear after algae and mosses, angiosperms later still.
 Familiar fruit trees such as pomes, almonds, peaches and the like all have an evolutionary history within the angiosperms.
-However, fruit trees were also created.
+Fruit trees were also created.
 ‘Out of the ground Yahweh God made to spring up every tree that was pleasant to the sight and good for food.’
 Recognition of the one fact does not require denial of the other.
 Creation and evolution here both apply.
 God has the power to call things into existence both ex nihilo and as the culmination of an evolutionary process – even the same things.
 Who knows whether there were not almonds, grapes and apples in the garden of Eden?

 But this is to leap ahead.
 At this point in the narrative the universe is illuminated, but empty.
 The earth has been divided into sea and land, but it has no life.
 Days 4–6 of the creation week parallel Days 1–3 by describing how the new environments are now filled, whether with celestial bodies, as in the case of the illuminated space created on Day 1, or living souls, as in the case of the seas, firmament and land created on Days 2 and 3.